 If you experience fear or anxiety when visiting the dentist, you are not alone.
 Many people avoid visiting the dentist for these reasons.

-If you are afraid or worried, please call us and speak with our dentists.
+If you are afraid or worried, please call us and speak with our dentist.
 We take your fear seriously, and do everything we can to help you feel comfortable in our office.
-Our dentists and team are happy to work with you to relieve your anxieties.
+Our dentist and team are happy to work with you to relieve your anxieties.
 There are many strategies that we can provide you help lessen your fear.